anycable/anycable/Readme.md

 WebSocket server for [AnyCable](https://github.com/anycable/anycable).

-**Important** This is a readme for the upcoming v1.0 release.
-For v0.6.x see the readme from the [0-6-stable](https://github.com/anycable/anycable-go/tree/0-6-stable) branch.

 ## Versioning

 **Important** Use the same major version of AnyCable-Go as your AnyCable gem.
 AnyCable-Go uses the same major version number (and minor version as well for 0.x series) as other libraries to indicate the compatibility.

-**NOTE**: AnyCable-Go v1.0 is backward-compatible with v0.6.x series (to allow incremental upgrades).
-The next minor relase (v1.1) will drop 0.6.x support.

 ## Installation